Forrest-Jones/Space-Exploration/README.md

 Copy code
 python lib/cli.py
 Usage
-The Space Travel CLI allows users to search for potentially habitable planets based on their preferences.
+The Space Exploration CLI allows users to search for potentially habitable planets based on their preferences.
 Users can filter planets by star system or distance.

 Command Line Arguments
 The following command-line arguments are available: